FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - Travelers from Europe have already booked their trips to the area to witness the eclipse.

-- Columbia, S.C., is the third largest city in the U.S. to be on the center line of totality.
+- Columbia, S.C., is the third largest city in the U.S. on the center line of totality.

 - Columbia, S.C., is the largest city in South Carolina with the longest period of totality.